Baked Chicken Leg Quarters

 This post may contain affiliate links.
 See my disclosure policy.

-My oven baked chicken leg quarters recipe has gorgeous, crispy brown skin and juicy meat.
+My oven baked chicken leg quarters recipe has crispy, golden-brown skin and juicy meat.
 It’s easy to make and packed with flavor.

 baked chicken leg quarters.

-For years, I stuck with baked chicken legs or thighs for family dinners, but it wasn’t until culinary school that I learned about a cut that combines both juicy parts in one: chicken leg quarters.
-It’s an underrated, budget-friendly cut that requires very little to shine, and it has since become our go-to weeknight dinner.
+For years, I stuck with baked chicken legs or thighs for family dinners, but it wasn’t until culinary school that I learned about a cut that combines the best of both: chicken leg quarters (yes, it took me 25 years to find this out).
+They’re underrated and budget-friendly and require very little to shine, which is why they’ve become one of our go-to weeknight dinners.

 Key Ingredients